 That’s because the rules around what you can pack — as well as what you actually need — are vastly different than a traditional vacation.
 After all, taking a cruise and being in the middle of the ocean means you have to bring everything you might need.
 It’s not that easy to run out and pick up something you forgot.

 That’s why we’ve provided a lot of information on what to pack for a cruise, including our suggestions for things you might not think of, and an entire cruise packing checklist that you can download and print.

 But there is another aspect to packing for a cruise that you might not consider: what you can’t pack on a cruise.

 Truth is that taking a cruise is unlike any other vacation.
 Between hopping from country to country to being on a ship in the middle of the ocean to having 4,000 other passengers around you, there are a number of prohibited items you can’t bring in order to keep everyone safe, comfortable, and legal.

 Common Things You Can’t Bring on a Cruise Ship

 The worry is that homemade snacks might have issues with food safety or contamination.
-That means they could get you sick or someone else on the ship.
+That means they could get you someone else on the ship sick.
 So while you can bring unopened food on board with you, bringing a plate of grandma’s cookies to eat during the cruise is against the rules.